ChiaHanTu/my-library/MSSQL/Database.md

 > Normalization guidelines are divided into normal forms.
 As the format or the way a database structure is laid out.
 ### 1NF (First Normal Form)

+ - The data in each column should only have single value.
+ - Each set of related data should be identified with a primary key.
+ - All the columns in a table should have unique n